 As a bank assurance company, KBC’s purpose is to help all its stakeholders realize their dreams and protect them.
 The digitization of accounts payable with Lexmark ReadSoft software is part of this goal.
 KBC saw how the efficiency and transparency benefits of an automated invoicing system could deliver cost savings and happier suppliers.

 Every year, KBC processes more than 90,000 invoices with approximately 15,000 potential users who are operational within these processes.
 “This is sufficient reason to digitize your accounts payable (AP),” said Bart De Backer, SAP Logistics & Finance Lead Analyst at KBC.
-“Digital is the new normal as shown from the fact that many suppliers themselves came to us with the request to supply their invoices digitally.”
 In addition, existing invoicing processes at KBC had clear shortcomings and needed to be replaced.
 The AP department had moved from Belgium to the Czech Republic and sending paper invoices to Eastern Europe was not just expensive, but also increased the group’s carbon footprint.

 Meanwhile, it was not always clear where an invoice was or its status.
 Not all invoices were arriving, either.
 “There is a monster at the border that eats invoices,” said a colleague once, despondently.
 It was also not always known in the Czech Republic which ledger account or analytical object should be used.
 Fraud was another issue, with KBC sometimes receiving invoices that had been intercepted in the mail and falsified to display a different receiving bank account.